Recognizing good and bad advice will help keep your dog healthy

 Most of us have been in situations where money is tight.
 However, it is better to go with the decision that feels right or even borrow money for your dog’s treatment instead of making a choice that will result in more hardship and expense down the road.

 Patients are a priority over money for most veterinarians and other practitioners.
 However, this does not mean that the bad apples of medicine, or so-called wheeler-dealers, do not exist.
 There are two things you can do.
 First, go with your intuition and trust it.

 Second, ask your vet what she or he would do for their own dog in this case.
 If your vet’s recommendation does not feel right, get a second opinion, especially when it comes to invasive or expensive treatments.

-I love when my clients seek a second opinion because, they have to live with their decision and I want them to be as certain as possible.
-I too am asked for second opinions and in such cases I do not hesitate to disagree with either my colleagues or clients if the suggestion does not appear to be in the best interest of their dog.
+I love when my clients seek a second opinion because they have to live with their decision and I want them to be as certain as possible.
+I too am asked for second opinions and in such cases I do not hesitate to disagree with either my colleagues or clients if the suggested treatment does not appear to be in the best interest of their dog.

 5. Avoid chaos

 Even in medicine, there can be too many cooks in the kitchen.
 Many people have a whole smorgasbord of practitioners available to them and the more people they see, the more confused they seem to get.